 Then, there are smartphones and tablets to play/read on.
 However, I am quite wary of allowing my children to play on my phone for the duration of a long flight, which depletes batteries.
 I prefer to have as many offline options as possible.

-Important note: Do not bring any play dough, if you are traveling by air.
-They cause problems in the security check points.
+Important note: Do not bring any play dough along, if you are traveling by air.
+They cause problems at the security checkpoints.